tursodatabase/libsql/rusqlite/README.md

 enabled if you turn this on, as otherwise you'll need to keep the version of SQLite you link with in sync with what rusqlite would have bundled, (usually the most recent release of sqlite).
 Failing to do this will cause a runtime error.

+## Contributing

+Rusqlite has many features, and many of them impact the build configuration in incompatible ways.
+This is unfortunate, and makes testing changes hard.

+To help here: you generally should ensure that you run tests/lint for `--features bundled`, and `--features bundled-full session buildtime_bindgen`.

+If running bindgen is problematic for you, `--features bundled-full` enables bundled and all features which don't require binding generation, and can be used instead.

+### Checklist

+- Run `cargo fmt` to ensure your Rust code is correctly formatted.
+- Ensure `cargo clippy --all-targets --workspace --features bundled` passes without warnings.
+- Ensure `cargo test --all-targets --workspace --features bundled-full session buildtime_bindgen` reports no failures.
+- Ensure `cargo test --all-targets --workspace --features bundled` reports no failures.
+- Ensure `cargo test --all-targets --workspace --features bundled-full session buildtime_bindgen` reports no failures.

 ## Author